bmatcuk/mock-css-modules/README.md

 valid as the real ones so they shouldn't cause any issues.

 ## Installation
-This package makes use of the `--harmony-proxies` node option.
-I'm not sure in what version that was added, but you may need a newish version.
-Install with
-npm:
+Install with npm:

 ```bash
 npm install --save-dev mock-css-modules
 ```

 ## Usage
-As noted above, this package makes use of the `--harmony-proxies` option.
-This means that however you start node, you'll need to pass that option.
-Then, simply `require("mock-css-modules")` before any CSS files and you'll be rockin'.
+Simply `require("mock-css-modules")` before any CSS files and you'll be rockin'.
 By default, mock-css-modules will handle `require()`d .css files.
 If your project has some other extensions (such as .sass, .scss, etc), you'll need to register handlers for those, too: